-Housing by People (excerpts attached), by John Charlewood Turner, is a discussion of housing, from a well-educated point of view, and of where decisive power should lie, who should act, and how all these responsibilities should be divided up.
+Housing by People (excerpts attached), by John Charlewood Turner, is a discussion of housing, from a well-educated point of view, as well as a discussion of where decisive power should lie, who should act, and how all of these responsibilities should be divided up.

 Turner’s book can serve us as a small link to the great, beautiful and necessary field of study called urbanism, of which very little emerges into the general public realm.
 Urbanism is a site of ideological struggle.
 It is also a labyrinth, in which it is easy to get lost.
 Turner, as you will see, refers to “the mirage of development”; meaning the illusion of development.

 Turner’s focus in the two chapters that are given here is on autonomy versus heteronomy, and on proscription versus prescription.
 In short, he is in favour of Power to the People.